onflow/cadence/docs/testing-framework.md

 ### Creating a blockchain
 A new blockchain instance can be created using the `newEmulatorBlockchain` method.
-It returns a blockchain which is backed by a new emulator instance.
+It returns a `Blockchain` which is backed by a new emulator instance.
 ```cadence
 let blockchain = Test.newEmulatorBlockchain()
 ```